-We have presented a sampling scheme for volume data which saves 29.3% samples as compared to Cartesian grids.
+We have presented a sampling scheme of volume data which saves 29.3% samples as compared to Cartesian grids.
 We assume that the functions we are dealing with are isotropic and band-limited, i.e., their frequency spectra are spheres.
-Therefore, a sampling pattern can be used in a way such that the replicas in frequency domain (introduced by the sampling process) are packed closely.
-There is no unique sampling pattern which achieves this.
-However, a body centered cubic grid results in a close packing in frequency domain and is easy to use.
-With this sampling pattern we reduce data size and improve rendering rates without loss of quality.
+Therefore, a sampling pattern can be used in a way that the replicas in frequency domain (introduced by the sampling process) are packed closely.
+There is no unique sampling pattern which achieves this, however, we have showed that a body centered cubic grid results in a close packing in frequency domain and is easy to use.
+With this sampling pattern we reduce data size and therefore improve rendering rates without loss of quality.